nikkijuk/flutterhttpclient/README.md

 ## repository

-- github.com (public)
+- hosted at github.com (public)
 - monorepo
+- apps at /apps
+- packages at /packages

+## workspace

-- dart workspace
+- dart workspace used
-- n apps times m packages possible
+- repository root is workspace root
+- workspace root has name "_"
+- workspace includes /apps and /packages
+- each app and package has resolution:workspace at pubspec.yaml
+- workspaces are required for melos 7.x

+## task runner

 - melos as task runner
+- required definitions at melos.yaml
+- scripts at pubspec.yaml

-## structure
+## directory structure

 creating empty directories